workroomprds/LEWT/README.md

 ###Visuals
 I strongly discourage slides, and encourage flip charts.
 They’re more immediate, more interactive, and less goes wrong.
 I prefer flipcharts to whiteboards, as they’re more permanent and one can flip back.

+###Sponsorship
+I've avoided sponsorship.
+I want LEWT to be "owned" by those who turn up.
+We split the cost of room and lunch.
+It can be under a tenner a head if the room's free.
+And in some pubs, it is.

 ###Recordings
 I record LEWT (I use a Rode NT-4 stero mic, if you're wondering).
 I record because I think there should be a recording, one we can revisit and remind ourselves what was said, who said it, what was said before, what the reactions were.
 To listen at leisure, or after a long while.
 I record, also, because I can; it's something I do occasionally for money.
 Everyone in the workshop has access to the recordings, which I split and tag as MP3s (and what a pain that can be – but Fission and various hefty DAWs help).
 However, being recorded changes something about how one communicates.
 More so if one knows that posterity is public, so I ask the group to not distribute the recordings beyond those whe were part of that particular LEWT.
 Sometimes, we've all agreed, and have allowed a recording to be made more public.
 But LEWT isn't a performance, and I don't want people censoring their interactions becuase they're worried the reaction of an imaginary someone outside the context of the room.